complexdatacollective/Interviewer/README.md

 Starting the web app: If you have a running webpack dev server (started with `npm start`), you can run dev cordova builds on devices & emulators with live reloading.

-*To get full Cordova support*, with native integration & plugins, set the environment variable `NC_DEV_CORDOVA_PLATFORM` to `ios` or `android` when running the start script.
-For example, `NC_DEV_CORDOVA_PLATFORM=ios npm run start`.
-This comes at the expense of only being able to run dev server content from a device or simulator on that platform.

-Starting a device or simulator: Run `npm run dev:[android|ios]`.
+Starting a device or simulator: Run `npm run [android|ios]:dev`.
 This is a thin wrapper around `cordova run [android|ios]`; you can pass arguments to the cordova script with an extra pair of dashes.
 For example: `npm run dev:android -- --emulator`, or `npm run dev:ios -- --target="iPad-Pro, 11.3"`.
 Changes will be picked up from the dev server.

 This assumes you have the relevant platform development tools installed.
-For a list of Apple simulator types and runtimes, try `xcrun simctl list`.
+For a list of Apple simulator types ("iPad-Pro") and runtimes ("11.3", try `xcrun simctl list`.

+*To get full Cordova support*, with native integration & plugins:

+1. (one time) `cordova build [android|ios]` to install cordova deps & plugins
+2. `npm run start:[android|ios]` to start the dev server (React app)
+3. `npm run [ios|android]:dev` as above

+Note: this comes at the expense of only being able to run dev server content from a device or simulator on that platform.

+## Electron development

+- `npm run start:electron` starts the dev server (React app)
+- `npm run electron:dev` start Electron, pointed at the dev server

 Troubleshooting: